 When you apply for a business credit card as a sole proprietor, you can use your own name as your business name, use your own address and phone as the business address and phone, and your social security number as the business Tax ID / EIN.
 Alternatively, you can get a proper Tax ID / EIN from the IRS for free, in about a minute, through this website.

-🔥 Offer ends 11/7/24 at 7am ET!
-Exciting limited time offer for a card with no annual fee!
 A no-brainer, great business card with a great bonus, and great for carrying a balance.
 Earn unlimited 1.5% cash back on all purchases.

 A highly recommended business card for signup bonus and 3x (3% cash back) categories on the first $150,000 spent in combined purchases.
 All Ink cards earn Ultimate Rewards with the option of converting to cash back.